aslamhus/VideoEditor/CONTRIBUTING.md

 ## Contributing

 There are `Features to add` and `TODO` lists at the bottom of this document.
 The `TODOs` are ordered by priority.
 If you would like to contribute, please take a look at the lists and see if there is anything you would like to work on.
 If you have an idea for a new feature, please open an issue to discuss it before you start working on it.
 If you would like to work on a `TODO` item, open an issue to let me know that you are working on it.
 This will help to avoid duplicate work.
 Also feel free to suggest new `TODO` items.

+## Fork it!
+And clone it!

+To get started, fork the repository and clone it to your local machine.
+Then, run `npm install --dev` to install the dependencies.
+The VideoEditor uses Webpack to bundle the code.
+To start the development server, run `npm run dev`.
+This will start the development server and open the VideoEditor in your browser.

+You can find the test index.js file in the `src/test` directory.
+This is where you can test the VideoEditor.

 ## VideoEditor Architecture